A tax form all employees should receive from their employers

 |HH||Aggregate deferrals under section 83(i) elections, as of the close of the calendar year|

 Box 13 includes three checkboxes.
 Any boxes that apply to you will be checked.
-First is the statutory employee box for someone who has to pay Social Security and Medicare taxes on their income, but doesn’t have to withhold federal income tax.
+First is the statutory employee box for someone who doesn’t have to withhold federal income tax, but does has to pay Social Security and Medicare taxes on their income.
 If the statutory employee box is checked on your W-2, you will put your income on Schedule C, line 1.

 The retirement plan box is for any employee who participated in a 401(k) or similar retirement plan.
 If you did contribute to an employer-sponsored retirement plan, know that there may be limits on how much of your contributions to a traditional IRA are deductible.